Skip to main content

 Anel Torres, M.A.

 Anel Torres is an educator, historian, and creative.
 She has seven years of experience as an elementary classroom teacher and math instructional coach in various school settings, including a charter organization and public schools in South Gate, Huntington Park, and Compton, CA. Anel is passionate about the power educational experiences hold for learners, including the deeper value education can have when a learner’s identity and lived experiences are affirmed throughout.
-For nine months, she traveled to eight countries in South America.
-While in Lima, Peru, she designed and led a Spanish-language professional development training to elementary school teachers and education leaders on the structure of a lesson.
+In 2018, she traveled for nine months to eight countries in South America.
+While in Lima, Peru, she designed and led a Spanish-language training for elementary school teachers and education leaders on the structure of a lesson.

-Anel received her Batchelor's of Art in History with a minor in Child and Adolescent Development from California State University, Fullerton.
-She received her Master's of Art in Curriculum and Instruction from the University of the Pacific.
+Anel received her bachelor of arts in history with a minor in child and adolescent development from California State University, Fullerton.
+She received her master of arts in curriculum and instruction from the University of the Pacific.
 She is also a certified CA Naturalist and yoga instructor (RYT200).
-In her current role as Curriculum Manager, Anel is responsible for creating instructional materials that complement and extend existing curricula and programs.
-Movement activities such as yoga, morning walks and birding, dancing and participating in foot races bring her joy.
+In her current role as Online Education Manager, Anel is responsible for creating instructional materials that complement and extend existing curricula and programs.
+She is also responsible for managing the new Climate Education Teacher Courses that will support teachers to deepen their understanding of topics related to climate change and strengthen their confidence in addressing these topics in the classroom.
+Movement activities such as yoga, morning walks and birding, dancing, and participating in foot races bring her joy.
 She also loves deepening her creative outlets through cooking, painting, sketching, and writing.

 Daniel Ramirez, LEED Green Associate